Overnight Costa Rica Teen Surf Camp

 Get ready for a voyage today as we visit Rincon de la Vieja for a day in the rainforest.
 After getting harnessed up, we’ll take in the sights and sounds of this tropical paradise from above while we zip line between huge Guanacaste trees, over valleys, and a rushing river, taking in the lush vegetation, birds, monkeys, and other native wildlife.
 You’ll feel your adrenaline coursing through your body as you hike, rappel, zip line, and swing through this majestic canyon which surrounds two volcanoes.
 After taking in the diverse ecosystems that exist here, we’ll soak our bones in the natural volcanic hot springs filled with thermal waters.

-Our dawn patrol session is followed by our final Spanish lesson, then a fun soccer game with the children at El Lianito School.
-The children are so excited, and the whole community comes out to watch!
+Our dawn patrol session is followed by our final Spanish lesson.
 The day ends with a sunset surf session and a farewell dinner where we reminisce about the amazing two weeks we’ve just spent together.
 As we load up our gear and prepare to leave, we say our goodbyes, Costa Rican style… “Pura Vida!”… and start thinking about next year’s WB Surf Camp adventure!

 The hotel we call home is located in amazing Playa Grande, one of the most beautiful beaches in Costa Rica.
 Situated along the northern coast, a world-renowned surfing destination.
 It offers easy and fast access to many of the areas best surfing beaches.
 This amazing location allow us to enjoy the surf on some of the most protected, untouched, and undeveloped beaches in Costa Rica.